darrenldl/sandboxing/README.md

 ## Acknowledgements

-Some components (e.g. bubblewrap scripts, seccomp filter file generator) are based on the following repo
+Some components (e.g. bubblewrap scripts, seccomp filter blacklist) are based on the following repo

 - https://github.com/valoq/bwscripts

-AppArmor profile generation and other design choices are based on the following repo
+AppArmor profile generation, seccomp filter whitelist, and other design choices are based on the following repo

 - https://github.com/Whonix/sandbox-app-launcher